nikerla/vc-content/pages/blogs/news/2015-10-09-virtocommerce-2-5-release-notes.md

 **Avalara tax configuration for a selected store.**

 New tax providers can be implemented.
-Read our documentation on how to create new tax provider module [here](http://docs.virtocommerce.com/x/iID-/).
+Read our documentation on how to create new tax provider module [here](docs/vc2devguide/extending-commerce/creating-new-tax-provider).

 ## Authorize.Net payment gateway

-Now [Authorize.Net](http://www.authorize.net/) payment gateway is supported.
+Now <a href="http://www.authorize.net/" rel="nofollow">Authorize.Net</a> payment gateway is supported.
 Configure it in a user friendly UI and let your customers pay by credit card using a leading provider of payment gateway services.

 ![](assets/images/blog/image13.png)